 - guaranteed income beyond your Social Security benefit.

 Don’t buy any annuity if you:

 - are still working — retirement age is a good time to consider this.

 - receive a significant pension from another source, perhaps in addition to Social Security.
 An annuity is probably redundant as you’d already have a guaranteed source of income.

 - believe you have a shorter than average life expectancy.

-Don’t think of an annuity as an investment as it won’t make financial sense; it’s insurance, similar to auto or life insurance.
-In this case, you’re insuring against a long life.
+Don’t evaluate an annuity as an investment as it won’t make financial sense; it’s insurance, similar to auto or homeowner’s insurance.
+In this case, you’re insuring against living a long life.

 Do you have questions about whether an annuity makes sense for you?
 Get in touch to find out about my Retirement-Readiness service.